spyflying/ACMMM2025Workshop-UAV/README.md

 Check challenge details at Section 5 in [proposal](https://github.com/spyflying/ACMMM2025Workshop-UAV/blob/main/proposal.pdf)

 The training dataset can be download by [Request](https://github.com/layumi/University1652-Baseline/blob/master/Request.md).
 Usually I will reply the download link in 5 minutes.
-The name-masked test set (query_street & gallery_satellite) can be downloaded from [OneDrive](https://hdueducn-my.sharepoint.com/:f:/g/personal/wongtyu_hdu_edu_cn/Esu6JIlwuBtAnr5VAEFaPzEBM1VjH6WVzWiWJjH0vLW4TQ?e=9JscAg). **Please do not use the University-1652 test set for training.**
+The name-masked test set (query_street & gallery_satellite) can be downloaded from [OneDrive](https://hdueducn-my.sharepoint.com/:f:/g/personal/wongtyu_hdu_edu_cn/Esu6JIlwuBtAnr5VAEFaPzEBM1VjH6WVzWiWJjH0vLW4TQ?e=9JscAg).

 The submission example can be found at [Baseline Submission](https://github.com/spyflying/ACMMM2025Workshop-UAV/blob/main/answer.zip).
 Please zip it as “answer.zip” to submit the result, and it is crucial to name the file exactly as answer.txt within the zip, as otherwise the evaluation will fail.